American Epilepsy Society

 4.04.
 Second Vice President.
 The Second Vice President shall discharge the duties of the First Vice President in case of the latter’s absence or disability and shall be a member of the Board.
 In the event of the unavailability of the First Vice President, any standing or special committee may call upon the Second Vice President in an advisory capacity or may draft this officer as a Member of the Committee to break a tie vote, if one occurs.

-(a) The Treasurer shall be empowered to receive and hold in trust or otherwise, funds, personal or real property received by gift, bequest, devise or otherwise, and to invest or reinvest, expend, convey, or otherwise dispose of such funds, personal or real property, all in such manner and at such time or times, and upon such terms as deemed desirable for the accomplishment of any of the purposes of the Society, provided, however, that such acts shall be under the control and direction of the Board, or of a Finance Committee set up by the Board for the management of such funds, and that authorization for all transactions be first obtained from the Board.
+(a) The Treasurer shall be empowered to receive and hold in trust or otherwise, funds, personal or real property received by gift, bequest, devise or otherwise, and to invest or reinvest, expend, convey, or otherwise dispose of such funds, personal or real property, all in such manner and at such time or times, and upon such terms as deemed desirable for the accomplishment of any of the purposes of the Society, provided, however, that such acts shall be under the control and direction of the Board, or of a Finance Committee set up by the Board for the management of such funds.
 The Treasurer shall chair the Finance Committee.

 4.06.
-Board Members.
-The Board Members of the Society shall consist of six Active Members, to be elected for a term of three years.
-Elected Board Members shall serve for three years, one or more being elected each year to fill vacancies occurring as terms of previously elected Board Members expire.
-The number of Board Members may be varied by the Society at an annual meeting.
-In the case of an increase in the number of Board Members, one additional Board Member shall be elected for a three-year term; another, if two are to be added, for a two-year term; and a third, if three are to be added, for a one-year term.
-Should the Society vote to decrease the number of Board Members, this should be accomplished by electing one less Board Member annually until the desired number has been accomplished; providing, however, that there shall always be at least six Board Members and that there shall be at least one Board Member elected each year.
-The Board Members shall serve as Members of the Board of Directors.
+At-Large Board Members.
+The At-Large Board Members of the Society shall consist of six Active or Professional Members, to be elected for a term of three years.
+At-Large Board Members shall serve for three years, one or more being elected each year to fill vacancies occurring as terms of previously elected At-Large Board Members expire.
+The number of At-Large Board Members may be varied by the Society at an annual meeting.
+In the case of an increase in the number of At-Large Board Members, one additional At-Large Board Member shall be elected for a three-year term; another, if two are to be added, for a two-year term; and a third, if three are to be added, for a one-year term.
+Should the Society vote to decrease the number of At-Large Board Members, this should be accomplished by electing one less At-Large Board Member annually until the desired number has been accomplished; providing, however, that there shall always be at least six At-Large Board Members and that there shall be at least one At-Large Board Member elected each year.
+The At-Large Board Members shall serve as Members of the Board of Directors.

 4.07.
-The Representative to the International League Against Epilepsy.
-The representative for the American Epilepsy Society to the International League Against Epilepsy shall be appointed by the Board of Directors to be the accredited representative for the American Epilepsy Society to the International League Against Epilepsy.
+The Representative to the International League Against Epilepsy and the ILAE-North America.
+The representative for the American Epilepsy Society to the International League Against Epilepsy and the ILAE-North America shall be the President of the Society or his or her designee.
+The appointment will be reviewed annually.
 The representative must meet any qualifications required by the Constitution or Bylaws of the International League Against Epilepsy.
-This individual will serve a two-year term and can be reappointed for another two-year term.
-An alternate will be selected to serve a two-year term, and will succeed the representative, thus assuring continuity of representation.

-4.11.
+4.10.
 Removal.
-Any Officer or Board Member may be removed at any time for cause by a two-thirds vote of all Board Members.
+Any Officer or At-Large Board Member may be removed at any time for cause by a two-thirds vote of all Board Members.

-4.13.
+4.12.
 Attendance at Board Meetings.
-Should any Member of the Board fail to attend two consecutive meetings of the Board, the office shall be thereby vacated, the same as if by voluntary resignation, unless the Board Member has submitted in writing within five (5) days of the meeting a statement of satisfactory reasons for failure to attend, and the Board may declare the office vacant and proceed to fill said vacancy.
+Should any Member of the Board fail to attend two consecutive meetings of the Board, the office shall be thereby vacated, the same as if by voluntary resignation, unless the Board Member has submitted in writing within five (5) days before or after the meeting a statement of satisfactory reasons for failure to attend, and the Board may declare the office vacant and proceed to fill said vacancy.

 BOARD OF DIRECTORS